Smartheads/StandardRoboticsLibrary/README.md

 -
 The Standard Robotics Library project is a project aimed to create a universal framework for robotics development on desktop and mobile (Arduino, Raspberry PI) platforms.

+Be sure to check out our SRL wiki!

 Planed packages
 -
 Desktop